anne75/holbertonschool-low_level_programming/0x0A-malloc_free/grid_questions.md

 I create a grid by first `malloc` the array of row pointers.
 Then I `malloc` the whole grid, assigning it to the first element of the array.
 I then loop throught it to reestablish the bracket notation.
 In this case, the whole grid is in a single continuous space in memory.
-I had no idea why my code was not working yesterday, cases to create a 0*0 grid was done, 1*n, n*1, negative values as well... so I went trying bigger and bigger sizes.
+I had no idea why my code was not working yesterday, cases to handle a 0x0 grid was done, 1xn, nx1, negative values as well... so I went trying bigger and bigger sizes.
 I used this code:
 ```
 /**